One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 \subsection{Definable subsets of RV}

 \begin{sit} Here we consider the following situation.
-We have $0\to A\to B\to C\to 0$ a short exact sequence of abelian groups such that $C$ is torsion free and $B/nB$ is finite.
+We have $0\to A\to B\to C\to 0$ a short exact sequence of abelian groups such that $C$ is torsion free and $B/nB$ is finite for every $n\geq1$.
 The groups $A$ and $C$ come equipped with a language that extends that of groups.
 In this case we endow $B$ with the language consisting of three sorts for $A$, $B$ and $C$, the group language $(+,0,-)$ in $B$, the functions between sorts $A\to B$ and $B\to C$ and the extra constants, relations and functions on $A$ and $C$, and one predicate for each $n$, interpreted as $nB$. \end{sit} The motivating example for the previous situation is the sequence $1\to k^{\times}\to RV\to\Gamma\to 0$ in the case $\Gamma/n\Gamma$ and $k^{\times}/(k^{\times})^{n}$ are finite.
-In this case $k$ comes equipped with its field language and $\Gamma$ with the ordered group language. \begin{prop} In Situation \ref{rvsit}, we have that every definable set of $B$ is a boolean combination of cosets of $nB$, translates of definable subsets of $A$, and inverse images of definable subsets of $C$. \end{prop} This is proven in \cite{csqeses} Section 3.
+In this case $k$ comes equipped with the ring language and $\Gamma$ with the ordered group language. \begin{prop}[\mbox{\cite[Section 3]{csqeses}}] In Situation \ref{rvsit}, we have that every definable subset of $B$ is a boolean combination of cosets of $nB$ for some $n$, translates of definable subsets of $A$, and inverse images of definable subsets of $C$. \end{prop}